ePages-de/epages-devportal/_posts/2018/2018-08-21-getting-started-with-micronaut.md

 }
 {% endhighlight %}

-The class above defines an `@Client` annotated interface that points to a specific API (https://api.github.com/) and contains an `@Post` annotated method which takes three parameters: the *GraphQL query* we want to execute, an *Authorization header* that should be fed with our GitHub API token, and a mandatory +User-Agent header*.
+The class above defines an `@Client` annotated interface that points to a specific API (https://api.github.com/) and contains an `@Post` annotated method which takes three parameters: the *GraphQL query* we want to execute, an *Authorization header* that should be fed with our GitHub API token, and a mandatory *User-Agent header*.

 #### Configuration file